Maurício (footballer, born 2001): Cruzeiro

 Maurício joined Cruzeiro on loan from Desportivo Brasil ahead of the 2019 season.
 In November 2019, Cruzeiro confirmed that they had signed Maurício for a fee around 800 thousand R$.

 Internacional

 On 5 November 2020, Maurício was presented at Internacional in an exchange of players between Inter and Cruzeiro.
 He scored his first goal against Fluminense FC.

+On October 22, 2023, Maurício completed 150 games with the Inter shirt, in the historic victory over Santos, 7-1, in the Brazilian Championship.

+Palmeiras

+Maurício debuted on July 17, 2024, he played about 28 minutes in Rio de Janeiro.
+He dribbled, disarmed and showed his quality.
+In defeat, Palmeiras lost 1-0 to Botafogo, at the Nilton Santos Stadium, in a game valid for the 17th round of the Brasileirão.